TRACKER LAUNCH DATE ASTRONOMY SPACEX CONTROVERSY FAQ REFLECT ORBITAL

 ~VenusPEAK BRIGHTNESS

 The first commercial orbital mirror and the first illumination satellite since Znamya-2.5 (1999).
-A demonstration satellite for Reflect Orbital's planned constellation of 4,000 mirrors.
-Funded by $20M from Lux Capital and Sequoia.
+A demonstration satellite for Reflect Orbital's planned constellation — 4,000 mirrors by 2030, scaling toward 50,000 at full commercial build-out.
+Funded by $20M Series A led by Lux Capital (May 2025) plus a $6.5M seed led by Sequoia (September 2024).
 A US Air Force SBIR contract ($1.25M) validates military illumination applications.
 Each pass delivers ~3.5 minutes of enhanced light to a ~5km footprint.
-Pass tracking will go live on OrbitalNodes.ai at launch.
+Pass tracking will go live on OrbitalNodes.ai at launch. → Full Reflect Orbital company profile

 PROPOSED · 2027+